giucam/orbital/README.md

 ## Configuring Orbital
 The first time you start Orbital it will load a default configuration.
-If you save the configuration (by closing the config dialog or by going from edit mode to normal mode) it will save the configuration file *orbital.conf*, in `$XDG_CONFIG_HOME` or, if not set, in `$HOME/.config`.
+If you save the configuration (by closing the config dialog or by going from edit mode to normal mode) it will save the configuration file *orbital/orbital.conf*, in `$XDG_CONFIG_HOME` or, if not set, in `$HOME/.config`.
 You can manually modify the configuration file, but Orbital has (or will have) graphical tools for configuring the environment.